SoftInstigate/restheart/README.md

 ## Download and Run

-You need:
+Preliminarily you need:

--   Java v11+;
+-   At least Java v11;
--   MongoDB running on `localhost` on port `27017`.
-Both MongoDB 3.x and 4.x work.
+-   MongoDB v3 or v4 running on `localhost` on port `27017`.
+-   A command line HTTP client like [curl](https://curl.haxx.se) and [httpie](https://httpie.org) or a API client like [Postman](https://www.postman.com).

-For more information on how to install and run MongoDB check [install tutorial](https://docs.mongodb.com/manual/installation/#mongodb-community-edition-installation-tutorials) and [manage mongodb](https://docs.mongodb.com/manual/tutorial/manage-mongodb-processes/) on MongoDB documentation.
+For more information on how to install and run MongoDB check the [Installation Tutorial](https://docs.mongodb.com/manual/installation/#mongodb-community-edition-installation-tutorials) and [Manage MongoDB](https://docs.mongodb.com/manual/tutorial/manage-mongodb-processes/) on MongoDB's documentation.

 ### Download the latest release